jkkummerfeld/website-source/content/publication/acl19disentangle.md

 +++
 bibkey = "acl19disentangle"
 bibtex = """@InProceedings{acl19disentangle,
-  author    = {Jonathan K. Kummerfeld and Sai R. Gouravajhala and Joseph Peper and Vignesh Athreya and Chulaka Gunasekara and Jatin Ganhotra and Siva Sankalp Patel and Lazaros Polymenakos and Walter S. Lasecki}, title     = {A Large-Scale Corpus for Conversation Disentanglement}, location  = {Florence, Italy}, booktitle = {Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics},
+  author    = {Jonathan K. Kummerfeld and Sai R. Gouravajhala and Joseph J. Peper and Vignesh Athreya and Chulaka Gunasekara and Jatin Ganhotra and Siva Sankalp Patel and Lazaros Polymenakos and Walter S. Lasecki}, title     = {A Large-Scale Corpus for Conversation Disentanglement}, location  = {Florence, Italy}, booktitle = {Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics},